andrewcooke/ParserCombinator.jl/README.md

-The `FAILURE` and `Success` messages are processed by the trampoline and (typically, although a trampoline implementation may also use to cached values, for example) result in calls to
+The `FAILURE` and `Success` messages are processed by the trampoline and (typically, although a trampoline implementation may also use to cached values) result in calls to

 ```julia
 failure(k::Config, m::Matcher, s::State) :: Message